cisagov/Malcolm/README.md

 Scripts for starting and stopping Malcolm and changing authentication-related settings can be found in /home/user/Malcolm/scripts.
 ```

+At this point you should **reboot your computer** so that the new system settings can be applied.
+After rebooting, log back in and return to the directory to which Malcolm was installed (or to which the git working copy was cloned).

 Now we need to [set up authentication](#AuthSetup) and generate some unique self-signed SSL certificates.
 You can replace `analyst` in this example with whatever username you wish to use to log in to the Malcolm web interface.
 ```